What Are the Benefits of Local SEO?

 Citation building, for example, is a staple of local SEO activity.
 This involves building mentions of your company’s name, its physical address (ideally including zip code), and phone number via directory listings, social media profiles, and online review platforms.

 Because you’ll do this in as many different places as possible, it’s easier for your business to be found by the right people (those interested in your specific product or service in their local area) at the right time (when they’re actively searching for a business like yours).
-If you’re running a B&B in Upstate New York, for example, a TripAdvisor NAP could help interested guests find you and make a reservation.
+If you’re running a B&B in Upstate New York, for example, a Tripadvisor NAP could help interested guests find you and make a reservation.

 2. More In-store Foot Traffic

 Greater local visibility can help to bring more foot traffic to your bricks-and-mortar location, whether you’re a cafe, dry cleaner, or hardware store.
-If you’ve invested heavily in specialist equipment, designed an innovative space, or have a bricks-and-mortar location because your products are best experienced in person, growing the number of people stopping by can help you to create a buzz about your space and make more sales.
+If you’ve invested heavily in specialist equipment, designed an innovative space, or have a brick-and-mortar location because your products are best experienced in person, growing the number of people stopping by can help you create a buzz about your space and make more sales.

 3. Tap Into the Local Shopping Boom